A2Y-D5L/personas-framework/README.md

 ## License

-This framework is open source and available under the MIT License.
+The Personas Framework is open source and available under [the Apache License 2.0](LICENSE).